 U.S. President Barack Obama lamented yesterday that in the iPad and Xbox era, information had become a diversion that was imposing new strains on democracy.

-My friends, Fidel Castro, Nor Hugo Chavez could have said it better.
+My friends Fidel Castro nor Hugo Chavez could have said it better.

 In fact, they probably have said it exactly the same way.

-Now, this is a uh French news agency story, and they leave out a device that Obama included in his rant, and that was the iPod.
+Now, this is a French news agency story, and they leave out a device that Obama included in his rant, and that was the iPod.

 The other news agencies include Obama's inclusion of the iPod and the iPhone.